-FSANZ proposes not to apply the requirements in Standard 1.2.10 to VLED, consistent with the current approach for FSMP and for the reason provided in P242 (FSANZ 2012).
-That is they are specifically designed for a medical purpose and consumers and health professionals are unlikely to use this information to assist with purchase decisions.
+The requirements in Standard 1.2.10 will not apply to VLED, consistent with the current approach for FSMP and for the reason provided in P242 (FSANZ 2012).
+That is, they are specifically designed for a medical purpose and consumers and health professionals are unlikely to use this information to assist with purchase decisions.
 This information could however, be voluntarily provided on the label of VLED.